nus-cs2103-AY2122S2/ip/docs/README.md

 ### `remind [index] [date] [time]` - Set a reminder for a specific task
 Sets a reminder for the task with the given `index` at the specified `date` and `time`.
+Duke must not be closed after setting the reminder in order for the reminder to be successfully sent.
 - `index` must be a **positive integer** 1, 2, 3...
 - `date` must be in `YYYY-MM-DD` format.
 - `time` must be in HH:MM format.